 The Scientific and Natural Areas Strategic Land Protection Plan provides a multi-tiered approach for prioritizing lands to protect through designation as a Scientific & Natural Area (SNA).
 Secondly it will identify and prioritize areas for conserving biodiversity and rare natural resources.

-Primary — Ensure that none of Minnesota's natural heritage is lost from any ecological region of the state.
+Primary — Ensure that Minnesota's natural heritage is not lost from any ecological region of the state.

 - Areas of greatest biodiversity significance